orangegrouptech/Windows-11-Compatibility-Checker/README.md

-# ⚠ WARNING: This project is under extended support
+# ⚠ WARNING: This project is no longer in support
 **No new features will be added to Windows 11 Compatibility Checker.**

-Bugs and security issues, if any, will continue to be fixed for 6 months from now.
+Bugs and security issues, if any, will NOT be fixed.

-Support will fully end on **7 October 2022**.
-After that, this project will be archived and no new updates will be released.
+Support has fully ended on **7 October 2022**.
+No new updates will be released.

 # Windows-11-Compatibility-Checker
 Checks if your system meets the requirements of Windows 11.